A Dynamic Principal Agent Problem with One-sided Commitment: Introduction

 All the above literature consider the principal agent problem on a fixed time horizon $[0, T]$ (or $[0, \infty)$).
-There is a crucial time inconsistency issue which does not seem to receive much attention in the literature: the optimal contract typically does not remain optimal if the two parties reconsider the contract at a later time $t$.
-When both parties commit to the contract for the whole period $[0, T]$, this time inconsistency issue is irrelevant.
-However, in many situations, for example if the agent is allowed to quit before $T$, the principal will have to offer another contract to hire a new agent at the quitting time.
-The time inconsistency means that the new contract will be different from the current one, which was supposed to be optimal at time $0$ as found in the standard literature.
-Thus, being aware of the agent's possible quitting, the principal would design the contract differently in the beginning.
-We shall emphasize that, when an agent quits, the new contract should satisfy the new IR constraint determined by the market.
+There is a crucial time inconsistency issue which {is the underlying reason for a possible renegotiation later} but does not seem to receive much attention in the literature: the optimal contract typically does not remain optimal (or even not admissible anymore) if the two parties reconsider the contract at a later time $t$.\footnote{ We should emphasize that the time inconsistency is not due to the randomness or asymmetric information: even the first best contract in a deterministic setting is typically time inconsistent.
+Indeed, the optimal contract over period $[t, T]$ should naturally depend on the IR constraint at $t$, which is not involved at all for the problem over $[0, T]$, and thus the optimal contracts over different periods typically do not agree.
+This exogenously given dynamic IR constraint is the main source of the time inconsistency.
+In fact, as we see in \cite{CPT1, CPT2, San}, one may choose the (random) IR constraint carefully so as to make the problem time consistent.
+However, there is no reason to expect this mathematically chosen IR constraint would match the real market values of the agent, and thus the problem in reality is typically time inconsistent.} When both parties are fully committed, this issue is irrelevant.
+However, in many situations, for example in a typical labor contract the agent is allowed to quit before $T$. { Then the principal will need to either renegotiate with the current agent or to hire a new one at the quitting time, with a new contract which is different from the original one exactly due to the time inconsistency.} Thus, being aware of the agent's possible quitting, the principal would design the contract differently in the beginning.